The Legend is Born: Ip Man movie is a big winner!

 …so I was expecting the worse.

-The main reason some fans didn’t like The Legend is Born: Ip Man was because it is NOT affiliated to the first two movies, even though they used some of the same cast in different roles; specifically Sammo Hung.
+The main reason some fans didn’t like The Legend is Born: Ip Man was because it is NOT affiliated with the first two movies, even though they used some of the same cast in different roles, specifically Sammo Hung.

 This confused and frustrated many people.
 Then there was the problem that some DVD jackets had “Ip Man 3” written on them.
 I’m guessing those were bootlegs(?).

 The Legend is Born: Ip Man deserves to be watched and judged on its own merits

 If you watch the movie on its own merits, as I did, you’ll enjoy it very much.
 It also helps that this version is a pre-qual to the first two Ip Man movies.
 So the break from Donnie Yen isn’t so hard to take.

 In “Legend,” Ip Man is young.
 The movie starts with him learning Wing Chun as a child and then through his high school and university years.

 I won’t give away the plot – you’ll have to watch it.